Til-Weimann/witcher3-heightmaps/README.md

   - w2ter.2.buffer (control map) contains internal information on how the terrain is textured (texture indices, UV scale, slope threshold)

   - Buffers 3-6 are mipmaps of height and control map, followed by the color (tint) map

+- If you're looking to obtain data beyond just height, some of the python scripts in this repo might prove useful

 # Legal
 I uploaded these height maps for other The Witcher fans to use them in their own fan projects since obtaining them manually can take quite a bit of time.